 As a web designer, you certainly know the sinking, slightly helpless feeling when you come across advertisements à la "Your own website - create it yourself quickly and for free!
 Maybe you've also asked yourself questions like "Is my profession dying out?" or "Will I even be needed in the future?".
 I have dedicated myself to this topic and would like to present my findings to you today.

-A short journey into the beginnings of web design helps us to venture a prognosis for the future.
-The profession of "web designer" has by no means followed a linear path.
-Since the emergence of the World Wide Web around 1991, the technological, graphic and psychological demands on the web and its users have changed constantly - and with them the demands on the profession of "web designer".
+A short journey into the beginnings of web design helps us to venture a forecast on the future.
+The profession of "web designer" by no means went through a linear progression.
+Since the emergence of the World Wide Web around 1991, the technological, graphical and psychological demands on the web and its users have been constantly changing - and with them the demands on the "web designer" profession.

 The beginnings of HTML and CSS

 At the beginning of the web and web design, for example, no graphic elements were inserted on websites.
 All websites were programmed in HTML, so "web designer" and "developer" were considered one profession.
 Only since 1996 have style sheets been integrated with the help of CSS, so that an individual design of websites is possible.